Fausto-B/ONO99-Calculator/README.md

-&nbsp;Tap any history item to restore that state
+✅ Tap any history item to restore that state

-&nbsp;Haptic vibration feedback
+✅ Haptic vibration feedback

-&nbsp;Automatic button blocking to avoid passing 99
+✅ Automatic button blocking to avoid passing 99

-&nbsp;Clean, centered UI
+✅ Clean, centered UI

-&nbsp;How it works
+🧠 How it works